A heat pump for the sustainable heating of your home

 How fast you earn back your investment in a heat pump depends a lot on your situation and in the case of a refurbischement project, of your current energy consumption.
 The Government provides subsidies for purchase and installation of heat pumps.
 In addition, research shows that your house value increases if you heat it with a heat pump.

-Main differences between a geothermal heat pump and the air source heat pump:
+Main differences between a geothermal heat pump, water source heat pump and the air source heat pump:

 In short: in comparison with an air heat pump, a geothermal or ground source heat pump is more expensive to purchase, but has lower annual energy costs, longer life and the lasting value that it adds to the property.